zlig/masters-thesis/README.md

 - Service suggesting what to watch based on taste and location
 - Autonomous RC Car using RPi, Camera, CNN and OpenCV
 - Geolocation project based on OpenStreetMap APIs
-- AI Web Crawler trained to identify content ([examples](https://www.quora.com/Can-a-Web-Crawler-be-programmed-to-use-artificial-intelligence))
+- AI Web Crawler trained to identify and classify content ([examples](https://www.quora.com/Can-a-Web-Crawler-be-programmed-to-use-artificial-intelligence))
+- ML approach to trading and financial markets using APIs for automated orders

 ## Presentation
 * Slides